cloudblog004/fantasticfoodies/content/en/posts/894-steps-to-make-homemade-baked-chicken-drum-with-potato-and-vegetable-so-simple-and-delicious.md

 ##### The ingredients needed to make Baked Chicken Drum with Potato and Vegetable | So simple and delicious!!!:

 1. Take 600 gr chicken drum
-1. Make ready 2 tbsp mixture of garlic paste &amp; onion paste (can be replaced with powder)
+1. Make ready 2 tbsp mixture of garlic paste & onion paste (can be replaced with powder)
 1. Get 2 tbsp Paprika powder
 1. Prepare 1 tbsp honey
 1. Make ready 1 tbsp olive oil